Seriously, how awesome was NZ?

 Mia: Yes, I did.
 Some hostels have very nice vibes, and it’s the easiest place to meet other backpackers like yourself.

-You also took a 12 months bus pass with one of our company partner, was it fun?
+You also took a 12 months bus pass, was it fun?

 Mia: I definitively liked it!
 In a normal bus in New Zealand, nobody talks to each other, while in a hop on hop off bus you have many friends straight away.
 We did activities together and even had group meals, it was really awesome!